vippsas/vipps-developers/developer-resources/status-pages.md

 # Status pages

 We have several status pages.
-We strongly recommend to subscribe to them.
+We strongly recommend subscribing to them.
 Note that you can also subscribe to updates for specific incidents:

 - Test environment: <https://vipps-test.statuspage.io>